by

 • Textiles

-It is also used as an extraction medium for fats, oils, and resins, and is a natural component in some foodstuffs including apple juice, beans, and chicken.
+It’s also used as an extraction medium for fats, oils, and resins, and is a natural component in some foodstuffs, including apple juice, beans, and chicken.

 About the author